-PRO FORMA (UNAUDITED) December 31, 2014 HISTO December 31, 2014 (in thousands) RICAL December 31, 2013 Balance Sheet data: Total assets \$ 1,404,201 \$1,404,201 \$ 278,647 Debt obligations 592,867 592,867 73,388 Total liabilities 690,704 690,704 82,763 Total members' equity 713,497 713,497 195,884
+Balance Sheet data: Year Ended December 31, 2014 (in thou Year Ended December 31, 2013 sands)

+Total assets \$ 1,404,201 \$ 278,647

+Debt obligations 592,867 73,388

+Total liabilities 690,704 82,763

+Total members' equity 713,497 195,884

-(3) Adjusted Net Income is defined as net income attributable to members, adjusted (a) to exclude the impact of provision for income taxes, equity-based compensation expense, acquisition and transaction expenses, losses on the modification or extinguishment of debt and capital lease obligations, changes in fair value of non-hedge derivative instruments, asset impairment charges, and equity in earnings of unconsolidated entities; (b) to include the impact of cash tax payments, our pro-rata share of the Adjusted Net Income from unconsolidated entities (collectively "Adjusted Net Income"); and (c) to exclude the impact of the non-controlling share of Adjusted Net Income.
+(1) Adjusted Net Income is defined as net income attributable to members, adjusted (a) to exclude the impact of provision for income taxes, equity-based compensation expense, acquisition and transaction expenses, losses on the modification or extinguishment of debt and capital lease obligations, changes in fair value of non-hedge derivative instruments, asset impairment charges, and equity in earnings of unconsolidated entities; (b) to include the impact of cash tax payments, our pro-rata share of the Adjusted Net Income from unconsolidated entities (collectively "Adjusted Net Income"); and (c) to exclude the impact of the non-controlling share of Adjusted Net Income.
 The Company evaluates investment performance for each reportable segment primarily based on Adjusted Net Income.
 The Company believes that net income attributable to members as defined by GAAP is the most appropriate earnings measurement, with which to reconcile Adjusted Net Income.

-Year Ended December 31, 2014 (in thou Year Ended December 31, 2013 Net Income attributable to members \$ 7,780 \$ 24,821 Add: Provision for income taxes 874 Add: Equity-based compensation expense 1,265 Add: Acquisition and transaction expenses 11,450 260 Add: Losses on the modification or extinguishment of debt and capital lease obligations Add: Changes in fair value of non-hedge derivative instruments 25 Add: Asset impairment charges Add: Pro-rata share of Adjusted Net Income from unconsolidated entities (5) 6,155 10,325 Less: Cash tax payments (274) Less: Equity in earnings of unconsolidated entities (6,093) (10,325) Less: Non-controlling share of Adjusted Net Income (6) (525) Adjusted Net Income \$ 20,657 \$ 25,081
+Year Ended December 31, 2014 Year Ended December 31, 2013 (in thou sands) Net Income attributable to members \$ 7,780 \$ 24,821 Add: Provision for income taxes 874 Add: Equity-based compensation expense 1,265 Add: Acquisition and transaction expenses 11,450 260 Add: Losses on the modification or extinguishment of debt and capital lease obligations Add: Changes in fair value of non-hedge derivative instruments 25 Add: Asset impairment charges Add: Pro-rata share of Adjusted Net Income from unconsolidated entities (3) 6,155 10,325 Less: Cash tax payments (274) Less: Equity in earnings of unconsolidated entities (6,093) (10,325) Less: Non-controlling share of Adjusted Net Income (4) (525) Adjusted Net Income \$ 20,657 \$ 25,081

-(4) Adjusted EBITDA is defined as net income attributable to members, adjusted (a) to exclude the impact of provision for income taxes, equity-based compensation expense, acquisition and transaction expenses, losses on the modification or extinguishment of debt and capital lease obligations, changes in fair value of non-hedge derivative instruments, asset impairment charges, depreciation and amortization expense, and interest expense; (b) to include the impact of principal collections on direct finance leases (collectively, "Adjusted EBITDA") and pro-rata share of the Adjusted EBITDA from unconsolidated entities; and (c) to exclude the impact of equity in earnings of unconsolidated entities and the non-controlling share of Adjusted EBITDA.
+(2) Adjusted EBITDA is defined as net income attributable to members, adjusted (a) to exclude the impact of provision for income taxes, equity-based compensation expense, acquisition and transaction expenses, losses on the modification or extinguishment of debt and capital lease obligations, changes in fair value of non-hedge derivative instruments, asset impairment charges, depreciation and amortization expense, and interest expense; (b) to include the impact of principal collections on direct finance leases (collectively, "Adjusted EBITDA") and pro-rata share of the Adjusted EBITDA from unconsolidated entities; and (c) to exclude the impact of equity in earnings of unconsolidated entities and the non-controlling share of Adjusted EBITDA.

-Year Ended December 31, 2014 Year Ended December 31, 2013 ' usands) Net Income attributable to members \$ 7,780 \$ 24,821 Add: Provision for income taxes 874 Add: Equity-based compensation expense 1,265 Add: Acquisition and transaction expenses 11,450 260 Add: Losses on the modification or extinguishment of debt and capital lease obligations Add: Changes in fair value of non-hedge derivative instruments 25 Add: Asset impairment charges Add: Depreciation & amortization expense 18,692 3,909 Add: Interest expense 5,872 2,816 Add: Principal collections on direct finance leases 11,931 8,263 Add: Pro-rata share of the Adjusted EBITDA from unconsolidated entities (7) 40,014 40,898 Less: Equity in earnings of unconsolidated entities (6,093) (10,325) Less: Non-controlling share of Adjusted EBITDA (8) (2,497) (245) Adjusted EBITDA \$ 89,313 \$ 70,397
+Year Ended December 31, 2014 Year Ended December 31, 2013 ' usands) Net Income attributable to members \$ 7,780 \$ 24,821 Add: Provision for income taxes 874 Add: Equity-based compensation expense 1,265 Add: Acquisition and transaction expenses 11,450 260 Add: Losses on the modification or extinguishment of debt and capital lease obligations Add: Changes in fair value of non-hedge derivative instruments 25 Add: Asset impairment charges Add: Depreciation & amortization expense 18,692 3,909 Add: Interest expense 5,872 2,816 Add: Principal collections on direct finance leases 11,931 8,263 Add: Pro-rata share of the Adjusted EBITDA from unconsolidated entities (5) 40,014 40,898 Less: Equity in earnings of unconsolidated entities (6,093) (10,325) Less: Non-controlling share of Adjusted EBITDA (6) (2,497) (245) Adjusted EBITDA \$ 89,313 \$ 70,397